gomerudo/tuetimeseries/exercises/exercise2_2.md

 **Analysis**

-The level is not getting higher importance (above 50%), meaning that recent past is more important.
-The trend is not getting importance at all and can be deprecated.
-The seasonality seems to play an important role (relatively speaking).
-It seems that seasonality and level are the key elements of the series since the trend grows really slow.
+We still observe a high weight on the seasonality parameter.
+The less important is the trend parameter which is expected.
+The level is somehow important.

 ### Verify the model on the basis of the residuals, their (partial) autocorrelations and Goodness-of-Fit measures such as RMSE, MAE and MAPE.

+The RMSE is high, but the MAPE is very low.
+The model works better but the deviation is still high.

 ```
 with(data.ses, accuracy(fitted, x))